-8 JesseDisappointedhappiness
+8 Jesse It sucks everything decent out of you.
+What gave him comfort eventually almost destroyed his life.
+Physically addicted and eventually mentally addicted.
+Had to stay high or drunk and if I wasn’t I wanted to die.
+Lost the girl I cared most about.
+Kicked out of school.
+In and out of course.
+Disappointed my family.
+Got into fights.
+In prison at 18 years old. didn’t eat, couldn’t sleep, I was so skinny you could see every bone in my body, I would avoid looking at myself in the mirror at all costs, I couldn’t talk to my parents or brothers, I was kicked out of school, not good at anything, the darkness would turn to anger and violence when I drank.
+I lost a lot of friends and the respect of the people I cared about the most.
+I didn’t like one thing about me and wanted to die.
+Every day I would get on my knees and ask God to take my life instead of someone else’s who didn’t deserve it, I would see someone suffering with cancer and say to God I deserve that, give me that instead of them, why is that child or mother sick and not me I deserve that.
+2 ½ in and out of prison 18-23 years old.
+Depression and darkness.
+Didn’t want to live no more.
+Couldn’t stay sober the last night he ever saw his mom.
+She died of cancer.
+He drank more.
+Guilt and shame, hopelessness, sadness, dying inside.
+Didn’t se happiness or success in future.
+He begged God to take his life.

-1 Eddie Like the shame you know, what I mean?
-Like you know from like, losing your inhibitions and just, you know what I mean?
+1 Eddie Like the shame.
+Like you know from like, losing your inhibitions.
 Like putting yourself out there.
 Going to jail probably causing pain on my mom and you know, family, and stuff like stuff I stuff you know, stuff that got stolen, that, you know, people trusted me with, you know, I can never ever get back that was probably like really valuable.
 I mean, during those times, it was really, you know, nothing.
 None of that really mattered.
-You know, what I mean?
 Like, you know, you just lived off whatever you had and you know, just got by getting you know, with whatever little you had, so, like financially probably didn't really have no finances then so.